 It’s always a good time when my brother brings his cute family down for a visit.
 In the evenings, we usually gather around the kitchen counter, eat dinner and I make some sort of treat.
 The first night it was Tried and True Chocolate Chip Cookies.
 The second night, I was about to make the Salted Caramel version, but my niece Kaiden said her favorite cookie was an oatmeal raisin.
 Funny, but lots of kids are not fans of oatmeal raisin cookies!
 I was happy to oblige and come up with this recipe for Coconut Raisin Oatmeal Chewies.
-They are a little crispy, super chewy and made with a yummy blend of golden raisins, coconut and oats.
+They are crispy on the outside, chewy inside and filled with golden raisins and delicious coconut.

 They were a hit.
 The cookies that didn’t get eaten up that evening turned into breakfast cookies early the next day 🙂

 |The flowers on Temple Square this time of year are absolutely breathtaking!

 Coconut Raisin Oatmeal Chewies

 2 cups old-fashioned oats

 1 1/2 cups flour